Couple speaks to one another as wife types on laptop

 3. Responsible credit use may result in your lender providing you a larger credit limit.

-If your application for a credit card is approved, one of the first pieces of information you’ll receive is your credit card limit, which is the maximum amount of money you can charge.
+If your application for a credit card is approved, your credit card issuer will offer you a set credit limit, which is the maximum amount of money you can charge.
 You may be asking yourself, “What’s a good credit limit to have?”
 Unfortunately, there’s no simple answer.
 It’s different for each person.

 Credit card limits can vary greatly, sometimes by thousands of dollars.
 So, if you’re granted a $500 credit limit, is that “bad” compared to a $10,000 limit?
 Or is a lower limit better?
 Consider these guidelines to help you understand what’s a good credit limit for you.